pitt-cdm/2019spring/plans/lesson-16.md

     - Or: if you'd rather the site not focus on _you_, what groups, things, or events might you represent?
 2. Is there anything else you might add to the list?
 A wider context for one of the projects already there, or a related next step?
 3. Is there anything you're forgetting?
 Something you were recently talking about, or planning for?
 Add it to the list.
+    - If you haven't yet included your work for this class, be sure to add it now.

 Take a moment now to read back over your lists. **How might you _group_ or _divide_ these items?
 What clusters do they form?** Mark these in some way.